 Stockmarkets across the world continue to tumble as governments struggle to contain the spread and impact of the coronavirus.
 This is having a significant impact on the value of investments & pensions if they are linked to these markets.
 So, what does this mean for investors?

-We can’t predict the long term impact the virus will have on investments however before making any decisions regarding your investments take a breath, remember your plan and if your concerned talk to us.
+We can’t predict the long-term impact the virus will have on investments however before making any decisions regarding your investments take a breath, remember your plan, and if you’re concerned talk to us.

 In reality, volatility does not hurt investors, but selling when the market is down will only exacerbate your losses.
 Do not diverge from your long-term financial objectives because of short-term market fluctuations.
 You will have discussed your risk tolerance with your financial advisor and they will have put together an investment strategy based on your risk appetite and your projected returns.